Blueprint LSAT Blog: Law School Advice

 Law school is expensive.
 There’s no sugarcoating that.
 Unless you have a treasure trove of hidden cash stashed away somewhere, you are probably going to rely on some combination of scholarships, financial aid, and student loans to finance your legal education.
 This post is about the first of those financing options—scholarships—and how to find scholarships

+After you’ve wrapped up your LSAT prep, crushed your LSAT, and applied to law school comes one more hurdle: the law school interview!
 The law school interview is unique from most other typical interviews.
-Because it is not a job interview, your approach is somewhat different.
-Instead, the law school interview is primarily designed to investigate prospective student potential, interest in the law school, and potential fit within the law school.
-As you prepare for your interviews, be
+The law school interview is primarily designed to investigate prospective student potential, interest in the law school, and potential fit within

 Applying and getting accepted to law school is a numbers game.
 There are a lot of different numbers that figure into the law school equation and the decisions you’ll make in the application process: your undergraduate GPA, your LSAT score, where your score falls on the median for your prospective schools, the tuition costs vs.